The Five Minute Journal

 Sometimes I would snatch one off the shelf, determined to start again, but the empty pages, so inviting at first, would end up staring back at me like empty eye sockets.

 So why should I think this time would be any different?

-Well, that was a year ago and here I am, still going strong, still burning through page after page of my second volume of the Five-Minute Journal.
+Well, that was a year ago and here I am, still going strong, still burning through page after page of my third volume of the Five Minute Journal.